MacawNL/Macaw.AbstractMigrator/Readme.md

 Lately however, I've crossed paths with a few nonrelational databases, such as OrientDB and Azure Search.
 These are not based on SQL, but they do let you create schema, indexes, procedures, scripts etc. .NET support for these databases is very basic: usually just a small wrapper around a REST interface or
-Socket connection, there's no Linq, no Entity Framework, no DbConnection, no supporty in Micro ORM's and no fast object mapping.
+Socket connection, there's no Linq, no Entity Framework, no DbConnection, no support in Micro ORMs and no fast object mapping.
 And for sure, there is no support for automatic migrations.

-I order to get migrations and be able to deploy to these newfangled databases with confidence, I 've created Macaw.AbstractMigrations.
-It's a blatant ripoff of the migrations code in SqlFu, but I abstracted all references to SqlFu itself and to DbConnection and replaced it with a generic &lt;TDatabase&gt; parameter so that I'm left with just the generic Migration framework.
+I order to get migrations with these databases and be able to deploy to these newfangled databases with confidence, I 've created Macaw.AbstractMigrations.
+It's a blatant ripoff of the migrations code in SqlFu, but I abstracted all references to SqlFu itself and to DbConnection and replaced it with a generic
+&lt;TDatabase&gt; parameter so that I'm left with just the generic Migration framework.
 There are no dependencies other than basic .NET.

 In order to use it, you need to supply several things:
 ## (one or more) MigrationTasks